The Effect of Alzheimer’s on the Mental Health of the Family Carer

 Resilience Building involves fostering emotional strength to withstand the challenges associated with caregiving.

-This can be achieved through mindfulness exercises that promote self-awareness and acceptance of difficult emotions rather than avoidance or suppression.
+This can be achieved through exercises that promote self-awareness and acceptance of difficult emotions rather than avoidance or suppression.

 Furthermore, resilience is strengthened by developing problem-solving skills and cultivating a positive outlook towards caregiving experiences.